OnePageCRM/java-client-wrapper/README.md

             .setCompanyName("Myles Inc.")
             .setFirstName("Cillian");
             .save();
         }
   }
-}
 ```

 ## Example
-The following is an example of a code snippet which will:
+The following is an example of a method which will:
 - Log in a user.
 - Pick their first contact.
 - Add a new deal for that contact.